-CEDU409 1-4 units

-CHRISTIAN EDUCATION TRAVEL STUDY

-A program of study involving

-research, travel, reporting, and

-evaluating some aspect of the

-educational enterprise.
-Such events

-are group oriented and use the group

-process as well as the course content

-to enhance learning.
-(Prerequisite:

-Instructor Permission)
+CEDU409 1-4 units CHRISTIAN EDUCATION TRAVEL STUDY A program of study involving research, travel, reporting, and evaluating some aspect of the educational enterprise.
+Such events are group oriented and use the group process as well as the course content to enhance learning.
+(Prerequisite: Instructor Permission)

+CEDU450
-CEDU450 4 units EDUCATIONAL ADMINISTRATION (F)

-This course examines the most important aspects of administration, how to recruit volunteers, how to care for them, and how to help them move the educational program of the church forward toward the mission Christ gave the Church.
+EDUCATIONAL ADMINISTRATION (F) An examination of the most important aspects of administration, how to recruit volunteers, how to care for them, and how to help them move the educational program of the church toward the mission Christ gave the Church.
 (Prerequisite: CEDU241)